Momfus/momfus/README.md

 ### Oh!
 Hello there /*using young Obi-Wan's voice*/ 👋

-I'm **Momfus** (my glamorous nickname), who loves three things: videogames, programming, and cats.
-I graduated as a Systems Engineer from [UTN FRM](http://www.frm.utn.edu.ar/) (Mendoza's National Technology University from Argentina) and work mainly with Angular/JavaScript.
-Additionally, I take on projects under contract or in freelance mode.
+I'm **Momfus** (my glamorous nickname), and I have a passion for three things: video games, programming, and cats.
+I hold a degree in Systems Engineering from the National Technological University of Mendoza (UTN FRM) in Argentina.
+My professional expertise lies primarily in working with Angular and JavaScript.
+In addition to my main role, I also undertake contract and freelance projects.

  ## 🌐 Contact